symfony/symfony-docs/setup/file_permissions.rst

 =====================================

-One important Symfony requirement is that the ``var`` directory must be writable both by the web server and the command line user.
+One important Symfony requirement is that the ``var`` directory must be writable both by your user, and the web server's user.

 On Linux and macOS systems, if your web server user is different from your command line user, you need to configure permissions properly to avoid issues.